 We all know a performance can change in an instance, so it’s a good idea to outline the scope of the performance and any grace periods that could be needed.
 This will essentially cover your back when something isn’t completed in the expected timeframe.

-You’ll want the performance agreement to cover the limit of your services too.
-You don’t want to perform tasks that the client isn’t willing to pay for.
-The handy thing about drafting up your own contract with Bonsai is this section will be clearly stated and easily editable to fit your expected performance services.
+You’ll want the performance agreement to cover the limit of your services too—you don’t want to perform tasks that the client isn’t willing to pay.

 It’s time to get paid!
 Well, not just yet.
-First, you’ll need to include this section in your contract around your payment details and information.
+First, you’ll need this section of your contract to include your payment terms, details, and other related information.
 This should include your total fee, how you’ll be paid, the time you’ll be paid, any costs and compensation, late fee interest, and benefits involved with the performance.

 Your total amount can include any costs towards travel, accommodation, and other expenses.
 This works better for some events managers or artists, however, you may want to agree to be compensated after the scope of work is completed.
 This means no unforeseen expenses will come out of your pocket.

-Your accountability and responsibility towards things like sound and lighting are good to clarify.
+Your accountability and responsibility towards sound and lighting definitely needs clarification.
 Is it the responsibility of the venue manager or the band?
 If the sound quality is bad or the equipment fails, who’s held accountable?
 This is important information to detail as it could affect payments and legal obligations.

 Sometimes a gig can get out of hand, so having a section on property damage or failure to take care of equipment is a good idea also.